MarcoDeSenas/IBMi-topics-thanks-to-pub400/HowTo/README.md

 This HowTo folder provides information about how to proceed to perform specific actions.
+While they could work on [PUB400](https://pub400.com) they are not ncessarily linked to using this system.
+Therefore, anyone can apply them on their own systems.